josueBarretogit/manga-tui/README.md

 https://github.com/user-attachments/assets/c1e21aa1-8a51-4c47-baea-9f56dcd0d6a4

-- Read manga in your terminal
+- Read manga in your terminal (Wezterm, iTerm2, or Kitty, any terminal that has support for graphics protocol)

 https://github.com/user-attachments/assets/70f321ff-13d1-4c4b-9c37-604271456ab2